• Skip to primary navigation

 How long will my rolls stay fresh?

-First 5 hours the crust will be as crusty as new.
-The bread stays fresh for as long as 4 days if stored at room temperature, in a bread keeper.
-If you want them crusty again, reheat them in the oven at a medium-low temperature for about 5 minutes (if your oven is already preheated).
+For the first 5 hours, the crust will be as crusty as when fresh.
+The bread stays fresh for up to 4 days if stored at room temperature in a bread keeper.
+If you want them crusty again, reheat them in a preheated oven at a medium-low temperature for about 5 minutes.

 How to freeze sandwich rolls?